Yagrr/etchasketch/README.md

 - [ ] Allow option to pick color
 - [ ] Add slider to change grid
 - [ ] Add no grid mode
+- [ ] Gamify the project: add unlocks and effects